Logo

 But you belong to God, my dear children.
 You have already won a victory over those people, because the Spirit who lives in you is greater than the spirit who lives in the world. | 1 John 4:4

 He sees everything you’re going through and wants to help.
-What that looks like is between you and God, but I know whatever it is, is something incredible!
+What that looks like is between you and God, but I know whatever it is, it's something incredible!

 God can heal instantly, and He can heal over time.
 But just know- He’s a Savior who uses it all!
-Every tear, every argument, every person you encounter, every single second of your life is a testimony.
+Every tear, every disappointment , every person you encounter, every single second of your life is a testimony.

 Maybe prison ministry isn't the call God has on your life.
 But, when one door closes, He'll open another.
 Your divorce is not the end of your story.
-God's not finished with you yet.
+The loss you might be facing is not the end of your story.
+God's not finished.

 At this point of my life, I have come to a new level of realization of the goodness and faithfulness of God, and it wouldn’t have been possible without the heartache of that night on my bathroom floor.